CollectionBuilder/cb-docs/docs/objects/derivatives.md

 If you do, update your [object location metadata fields]({{ '/docs/objects/csv-objects/#object-location-metadata-fields' | relative_url }}) to point at the external location!

 The "generate_derivatives" command can be further customized with several options if desired--check "docs/rake-tasks.md" in your CB-CSV repository for details.

-{:.alert .alert-info}
-*Tip:* on Linux if you install ImageMagick from a repository, you will probably have "legacy" ImageMagick 6.
-To avoid errors, you will need to give an additional configuration option to change the ImageMagick command:
-`rake generate_derivatives[,,,,convert]`

 {:.alert .alert-blue}
 Questions about hosting your objects?
 See [Object Deployment]({{ '/docs/objects/csv-objects/#object-deployment' | relative_url }}) for CollectionBuilder-CSV.